 Last night I was thinking about people who used to be in my life.
-How at one point they were so much a part of my life.
-And then suddenly life changed and I never saw them again.
+And then suddenly life changed and for whatever reason, I never saw them again.

-I don’t lament those relationships.
-I believe that some people are merely passing through your life and for whatever reason are not meant to be there at the end.
+But I don’t lament those relationships.
+I believe that some people are merely passing through your life.
+And aren’t meant to stay.

-I see him in Facebook photos my daughters put up when he comes to town to visit them.
+I see him in Facebook photos that my daughters’ post when he comes to town to visit them.

 I wanted to remain friends with him because of our daughters.
 But his new wife was very jealous and didn’t want anyone else near him.

 Well, that’s hard to do when you have two children together.
 I recall he and I sat together at their high school graduations.
-Because she wasn’t in the picture back then.
-It seemed like the normal thing to do.
+Because she wasn’t in the picture back then and it seemed like the normal thing to do.

 I prefer animals.
 Because what you see is what you get.
 They love you unconditionally and are always glad to see you.
-And there are never hidden motives or an agenda beyond being fed and loved.
+There are never hidden motives or an agenda beyond being fed and loved.

 I realize as we walk down the path of life we often change.
-And sometimes we change a lot.
-We probably wouldn’t be friends today anyway because we’d probably have nothing in common.
+And friendships sometimes change as well.

 Such is life.
 Just remember that some people come into your life and are there to the very end.
-And others are just passing through and disappear into the ether.
+And others are just passing through.

 But for whatever reason, they were a part of your life until they weren’t.